daltskin/SmartThingsTerminal/README.md

 # Overview

 SmartThings Terminal is a cross platform CLI tool for the SmartThings API, providing a simple GUI terminal for navigating devices and settings within your SmartThings environment.
 The functionality of this CLI is driven by the supporting [SmartThingsNet](https://github.com/daltskin/SmartThingsNet) dotnet sdk, which uses the underlying [SmartThings API](https://smartthings.developer.samsung.com/docs/api-ref/st-api.html).
-This tool is aimed at the SmartThings developer ecosystem to get quick insight into their smart home environments.
+This tool is aimed at the SmartThings developer ecosystem and the curious to get quick insight into their smart home environments.

 # Features

 ![screenshot](docs/devices.png)

-The current version is limited to read-only access to devices and configuration settings within SmartThings, with the ability to run scenes.
-This tool provides insights into what goes on under the hood of SmartThings such as:
+This CLI tool has the following features:

+* View Devices
-* View Devices - view all of the devices registered
+  * View all of the registered devices
+  * View device components status
+  * Toggle lights/switches on/off
+* Install Applications
-* Install Applications - view details of any additional installed applications
+  * View details of installed applications
+* Locations
-* Locations - view the different locations you have configured
+  * View the different location details
+  * Edit/Update location details
+* Rooms
-* Rooms - view the different rooms you have configured in all locations
+  * View the rooms in all locations
+  * Edit/update room details
-* Rules - view automations
+* Rules
+  * View rules
-* Scenes - view the details your scenes and run them
+* Scenes
+  * View scene details
+  * Run scenes
+* Schedules
-* Schedules - view integration schedules
+  * View integration schedules
+* Subscriptions
-* Subscriptions - view integration notification events
+  * View integration notification events

+# Hotkeys

+Hotkeys are dependant on the selected screen:

+* F1 Device component status
+* F4 Toggle device switch on/off
+* F3 Edit
+* F4 Save
 * F5 Refresh - refresh data at any point
+* Home - Back to menu screen
+* CTRL-Q - Quit

 # Usage